Freya Godfrey: London City Lionesses

 In August 2024, BBC journalist Emma Sanders wrote that Bristol City were interested in Godfrey joining on loan, but she remained at Arsenal for the first half of the 2024–25 season before going out on loan to London City Lionesses in January 2025 for the second half of the season.

-On 23rd July 2025, it was announced that Godfrey was making the move to London City Lionesses a permanent one, following former Arsenal teammate Teyah Goldie in making the move to South London in the 2025 summer transfer window.
+On 23 July 2025, it was announced that Godfrey was making the move to London City Lionesses a permanent one, following former Arsenal teammate Teyah Goldie in making the move to South London in the 2025 summer transfer window.

+On 9 November 2025, Godfrey opened her scoring account for London City Lionesses with a brace in a 4–2 victory over Tottenham Hotspur.
+On 25 June 2026, she extended her contract with the club until 2029.
+On 4 September 2026, she started her season coming on as a substitute for new teammate Rosa Kafaji.
+In the second half, of the opening match of the season.
+Which ended in a home win of 2-1 against Manchester United.

 International career

+Youth

 Godfrey has represented England from under-14 to under-19 level.

 In October 2021, she was named in the England U17 squad as the number 11, playing in 2022 U-17 Championship qualification matches against Russia, Belgium and Poland.

 In October 2022, with the under-19s for 2023 U-19 Championship qualification, Godfrey scored two goal against Slovenia in a 5–0 victory.
 In April 2023, she scored another two goals against Belarus in a 5–2 win, becoming the team's top goalscorer in qualification.

 In December 2023, she captained the under-19 team, scoring in all three Algarve Cup matches.
 On April 9, 2024, Godfrey again captained the U19 team, this time for successful 2024 U19 Championship qualification, as well as scoring the opening two goals in the 4–1 victory over Italy.

 In October 2024, Godfrey was called up to the England under-23 squad following the injury to Missy Goodwin.
-On October 29, as 67th minute substitute, she made her debut for the under-23s against Portugal in a 1–0 win.
+On October 29, as 67th-minute substitute, she made her debut for the under-23s against Portugal in a 1–0 win.

+Senior

 Godfrey was called up to the England senior side for the first time in November 2025, ahead of friendlies against China and Ghana.
+In February 2026, she was again called up, along with London City teammate Poppy Pattinson, for 2027 FIFA Women's World Cup qualification matches against Ukraine and Iceland the following month.